Kimplul/kmi/README.md

 + `check`: Run tests.

-+ `clean/clean_docs/clean_run/clean_all`: Clean compile artefacts, clean documentation artefacts, clean run artefacts and clean all artefacts, respectively.
++ `benchmark`: Run some benchmarks for core functionality.
+Runs in `qemu` so results should be taken with a massive pinch of salt, but can give some indication of how much work is being done.

-Note that `clean_run` and `clean_all` may need root privileges.
++ `clean{_docs,_tests,_benchmarks,_all}`: Clean compile artefacts, clean documentation artefacts, clean test artefacts, clean benchmark artefacts and and clean all artefacts, respectively.

 The kernel should now also support Qemu's `-kernel` flag, meaning something like
 ```